Fluffisaurus/player-performance-projection/report.md

 <div class="tooltip make" style="top:292px;left:335px;" tip="Oct 17, 2017, GSW vs HOU&lt;br&gt;1st Qtr, 8:09 remaining&lt;br&gt;Made 3-pointer from 25 ft&lt;br&gt;GSW now leads 15-7">●</div>
 ```

-and cleans / transforms it into a dataframe with this sample row
+and cleans / transforms it into a dataframe like this sample row

 | date | home | vs | quarter | time_left | shot_made | shot_value | shot_distance | x | y | shot_description | game_score |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 2017-10-17 | True | HOU | 1 | 08:09 | True | 3 | 25 | 335 | 292 | Made 3-pointer from 25 ft | GSW now leads 15-7 |

-We ran `shot_webscrape.py` 10 times for each of the seasons Curry played since his rookie year of 2009 to last season 2019.
-We collected 13,905 rows which should represnet the total number of shots Curry took in his career up until the end of the 2019 season.
-The results of our data collected can be seen in the `/data/shooting/curry-2009-2019/` in the projecte directory.
+We ran `shot_webscrape.py` 10 times for each of the seasons Curry played since his rookie year of 2009 to the most recent season 2019.
+We collected 13,905 rows which represent the total number of shots Curry took in his career up until the end of the 2019 season.
+The results of our data collected can be seen in the `/data/shooting/curry-2009-2019/` in the project directory.

 For more information about our webscrape script, refer to our `README.md` on how to use it and `/scripts/shot_webscrape.py` to see the code.